Drew Crevello

 Drew Crevello is a writer and former film studio executive known for his work with Fox and Warner Bros. studios.

 As a vice president of film production at Fox, Crevello developed films such as Deadpool and X-Men: First Class.

 In 2019, Crevello sold sci-fi pilot script The Long Dark with Scott Free Productions attached to produce and Ridley Scott attached to direct.
 He co-created and co-wrote the miniseries WeCrashed starring Jared Leto and Anne Hathaway in 2022.

-Crevello's long-term girlfriend is screenwriter Katie Dippold.
+Crevello's long-time girlfriend is screenwriter Katie Dippold.